0w0Demonic/AquaHotkey/docs/core.md

 }
 ```

-If an extension contains a nested class, AquaHotkey checks if the target already contains a class with the same name.

-If the target contains the nested class, AquaHotkey recursively applies the nested class in the extension to the nested class in the target.
+#### Create a New Nested Class For Target

-If the target does not contain the class, AquaHotkey moves the nested class into the target.
+If the target does not contain the nested class, AquaHotkey creates a new nested class on the target.

 For example: